-Most metallurgy is not rated for the high salt contents (>35 wt%) that can be found in reflux water if the temperature is not maintained (Fig. 6).
-As H_2S and NH_3 are more volatile than H_2O , operating the volatile decrease the salt content in the reflux water.
-This, unfortunately, increases the in water content of the SWAG gas to the interval of the start of ractice SRU which has an adverse effect on its operation.
+Most metallurgy is not rated for the high salt contents (>35 wt-%) that can be found in reflux water if the temperature is not maintained (Fig. 6).
+As H_2S and NH_3 are more volatile than H_2O , operating the overhead system at a higher temperature will decrease the salt content in the reflux water.
+This, unfortunately, increases the water content of the SWAG gas to the

+SRU which has an adverse effect on its operation.
 Salt content in the reflux system is SWS specific.
-With good test data a safe operational temperature can be set
+With good test data a safe operational temperature can be set.

 The pump shown in Fig. 7 is from the pumparound reflux of the first stage of a two stage stripper unit.
 The highly corroded stainless steel impeller was found only six months after the unit was commissioned along with multiple other leaks in the pumparound system.
-The pumparound was operating at 59°C. Simulation revealed that the ammonium salt content in the reflux was at 35 wt-%: subsequent
+The pumparound was operating at 59°C. Simulation revealed that the ammonium salt content in the reflux was at 35 wt-%; subsequent lab analysis revealed 38 wt-% of $\rm NH_4HS$ in the pumparound.